 - Every country is trying hard to handle the Coronavirus outbreak.
 India is no exception.
-The Indian government is taking several steps to prevent the outbreak and gearing up healthcare systems to tackle the new cases.
-But are we really prepared to handle a possible COVID-19 outbreak in India?
+The Indian government took several steps to prevent the outbreak, but couldn’t.
+So, now the Central government & State governments are doing their best to tackle with the COVID-19 pandemic.

 - The Indian government has set up coronavirus screening at airports as soon as the news of the outbreak in China came out.
 And people from China or who have travel history with China were banned from entering into India.
 In some cases, they were sent back.
 And Indians were stopped from going to China.
 If anyone has symptoms, they were quarantined and were treated in isolation.
 In this way, India could effectively prevent the COVID-19 for a much longer time than most of the developed countries.

 - People, who travelled to India were ordered to stay in home quarantine for 14 days.

 The present situation in India:-

 - In March 2020, India has 15 labs to test the coronavirus.
 At present, there are more than 1000 COVID-19 testing laboratories in India.

 - Two Indian firms were in a race to develop a vaccine against COVID-19.
 Bharat Biotech has successfully developed an inactivated vaccine – ‘Covaxine’, India’s first COVID-19 vaccine.
 It is expected that this will be launched by August 15th, 2020 after completing human trails.

 - Several patients are being treated in hospitals, and several others with mild symptoms are being treated in their homes.